Air Fried Teriyaki Salmon Bites Rice Bowl

 Salmon Teriyaki Recipe Ingredients

-How to make Teriyaki Salmon Bowls
+How to Make Air Fryer Teriyaki Salmon Bites

 You will need a small mixing bowl for the marinade and an air fryer to make these crispy salmon nuggets.

-After 7 minutes, the salmon will have an internal temperature of about 140 degrees fahrenheit which is typically a fillet cooked "medium".
+- After 7 minutes, the salmon will have an internal temperature of about 140 degrees fahrenheit which is typically a fillet cooked "medium".
 If you prefer your salmon cooked more "medium-well" adjust the time to 8 - 9 minutes.

 Salmon Teriyaki Bowl Variations